Ever interrailed at 20, why not intersail now?

 Spain – Barcelona:

 2nd Spanish town and capitol of Catalonia, it is a city of culture with Gaudi’s church: la sagrada familia, and a culinary city with all its tapas bars.
+Rent a boat in barcelona is a good way to enjoy your visit.

 Spain – Palma de Majorque: